WangYuzhe/batch_process_ICESat_h5data/README.md

 4. Run "project_wgs2utm.py" in python editor provided by ArcGIS.
 This will project the shape files using UTM coordinates.

-Note:
+*Note:*
 * All processes are run in the current path.

 * The projection coordinate can be specified according to your study region.
-In this example, UTM 47N is used.
+In this example, UTM 47N (EPSG code: 32647) is used.